triska/proloxy/README.md

 `request_prefix_target(+Request, -Prefix, -URI)`.
 This predicate is called by Proloxy.
-It is *given* the [HTTP request](http://eu.swi-prolog.org/pldoc/man?predicate=http_read_request/2), and must *compute* a target&nbsp;URI and a&nbsp;prefix.
+It is *given* the [HTTP request](http://eu.swi-prolog.org/pldoc/man?predicate=http_read_request/2), and must relate it to a target&nbsp;URI and a&nbsp;prefix, using arbitrary Prolog code.
 The prefix is needed to rewrite HTTP&nbsp;*redirects* that the target server emits, so that the next client request is again relayed to the intended target service.

-**The first matching clause is used.**
+The **first matching clause** is used.

 For example, by adding the Prolog rule: